 - Asynchronous input/output processing to reduce latency.

-- Shared hosting PHP reduces overall number of PHP processes, conserving resources.
+- Shared hosting PHP reduces the overall number of PHP processes, conserving resources.

 - Automated and highly configurable caching.

-- Edge Side Includes to allow sections of a single resource to be delivered differently.
+- Edge Side Includes allowing sections of a single resource to be delivered differently.
 This can significantly speed up the loading of templated content management systems like WordPress.

 - Web Application Buffering.

 - CPU process binding in multi-CPU deployments, allowing increased use of CPU caching.